pottekkat/personal-website/content/posts/twentysomethings.md

 Life is continuous self-discovery.
 People think that the more they travel, read, and experience life, the more they learn about the world.
 But it is more true that they learn about themselves.

 Writing this post was also an attempt at self-discovery.
-My original intention was to publish it on my 26th birthday—nearly 10 months ago—but it took a lot more reflecting and refining than I anticipated to bring it together.
-Most ideas weren't fully formed when I began writing, but like most things in life, they became clearer with time.
+My original intention was to publish it on my 26th birthday—nearly 10 months ago—but reflecting, reexamining, and refining myself took longer.
+What you see here is, at best, a transient documentation of my ongoing self-discovery journey, which is far from complete.